Eyesore123/quote-generator/README.md

 ## What is still missing:

-- The backend for email subsciptions (both Flask and PostgreSQL)
+- The backend for email subscriptions (both Flask and PostgreSQL)
 - Option to search quotes (by author name)

 ### I will come update this README.md as I go.